davidh6164/davidh6164.github.io/_posts/2018-02-23-webkit-scrollbars.md

 ## WebKit Pseudo-classes
 Scrollbar pseudo-classes can target scrollbars for styling under certain circumstances:

-* :horiztonal - targets any scrollbar that has a horizontal orientation.
+* <b>:horiztonal</b> - targets any scrollbar that has a horizontal orientation.
-* :vertical - targets any scrollbar that has a vertical orientation.
+* <b>:vertical</b> - targets any scrollbar that has a vertical orientation.
-* :start - targets scrollbar track pieces and buttons before the thumb.
+* <b>:start</b> - targets scrollbar track pieces and buttons before the thumb.
-* :end - targets scrollbar track pieces and buttons after the thumb.
+* <b>:end</b> - targets scrollbar track pieces and buttons after the thumb.
-* :double-button - targets buttons and track pieces that are together at the same end of a scrollbar.
+* <b>:double-button</b> - targets buttons and track pieces that are together at the same end of a scrollbar.
-* :single-button - targets buttons and track pieces that are alone at either end of the scrollbar.
+* <b>:single-button</b> - targets buttons and track pieces that are alone at either end of the scrollbar.
-* :no-button - targets scrollbars that do not have buttons on either end.
+* <b>:no-button</b> - targets scrollbars that do not have buttons on either end.
-* :corner-present - targets scrollbars that have corners present.
+* <b>:corner-present</b> - targets scrollbars that have corners present.
-* :window-inactive - targets scrollbars on windows that are inactive or scrollbars that are not selected.
+* <b>:window-inactive</b> - targets scrollbars on windows that are inactive or scrollbars that are not selected.

 ****